 Sanctuary of Asclepius at Epidaurus – Related posts:

-The Lion Gate Mycenae – Not far from the Treasury of Atreus or Agamemnon’s Tomb we find the ancient city of Mycenae.
-The entrance to the city was guaranteed by a very particular door: The Lion Gate Mycenae.
+The Lion Gate Mycenae – Not far from the Treasury of Atreus or Agamemnon’s Tomb, we find the ancient city of Mycenae.
+A very particular door guaranteed the entrance to the city: The Lion Gate Mycenae.

 The Lion Gate Mycenae: Video